diypa571/cunit/README.md

   # cunit
+#I hope this guide will help anyone to easily install cunit and use it for testing...
 ## Installing cunit
-I hope this guide will help anyone to easily install cunit and use it for testing...

 mkdir -p $HOME/local
 ./configure --prefix=$HOME/local
 make clean